Heart of Portugal Tour Itinerary

 This morning we venture to Sintra.
 This day trip is right out of a fairytale!
 Set against a spectacular backdrop of verdant green hills, dotted with lovely pastel villas, retreats fit for royalty, castles, and the famed Pena’s Palace, a castle that is reminiscent of Germany’s Neuschwanstein, Sintra is an extraordinary resort town.
 Pena’s palace was built in the mid 1800’s as a sanctuary and retreat for Portuguese royal get-away.
 The forested terrain and native plants and flowers surrounding the palace paint a portrait reminiscent of an enchanting tale of romance and adventure.
 Prepare to be swept away as our guide regales us with the story of the palace, as we tour room by room.

 After our palace tour you will be free to enjoy lunch on your own and visit the unique shops of this quaint town.
-At 3:00 pm our group will come together and enjoy a luscious “sweet treat”.

 In the afternoon we will enjoy a tour of Belem.
 Belem is the southernmost parish in the municipality of Lisbon and is recognized for it’s high concentration of national monuments.
 This namesake of Bethlehem is famous for the delicious pasteis de Belem, which we will enjoy together at the birthplace of this delectable treat.